PHWC Incoming Student Curriculum Manual

 - For many Heritage College learning activities, the classes are broken into groups of varying sizes.

 - Many activities are broken down into smaller student groups.
 You will see on the academic calendar what group(s) are required to attend a given session.
 Group assignments can be found in Leo.
-Choose your Profile, then click the word “groups”.
+Choose your profile, then click the word “groups.”
 This will tell you what groups you have been assigned.
 Students are not permitted to “trade” group assignments.
-Special requests for group changes will be considered only for health or child care issues only.
+Special requests for group changes will be considered only for health or child care issues.

 - The general dress codes are a little different on each campus, so please take a look at the appropriate one for you.
-Individual activities that require a specific dress code will display a (D) on the activity on the calendar.
-Details on the specific dress codes is found in the syllabi.
-The dress code for orientation is business casual, which means dresses or dress shirts and pants or skirt; ties are not necessary, no sneakers or flip-flops for anyone, nothing too casual, fancy or revealing.
+Individual activities that require a specific dress code will be noted in the session special requirements.
+Details on the specific dress codes are found in the syllabi.
+More information regarding the dress code can be found on the following document below the equipment list.

 - Please use this form, rather than contacting faculty or administrators directly.
 This not only ensures your requests are processed correctly, but also that your requests do not get waylaid if one individual is unavailable.